MnemoSemiotic/a-smarter-flashcard/README.md

 [Google Presentation](https://docs.google.com/presentation/d/1382PGj1Ljha43d8BnQAKAfSGJM_bGphilbakYj5520A/edit?usp=sharing)

 # In Search of a Smarter Flashcard
-## Discerning Topics, Predicting Categories
+## Discerning Topics, Pedagogical Implications
 #### Tovio Roberts, Capstone 2 @Galvanize

 ### **GOALS:**
-- Clean and categorize flash cards in a ‘reasonable’ way through use of NLP
+- Clean flash card pool in a way that can be generalized to new card types
-- Predict the category of new flash card entries
+- Topic Model in a ‘reasonable’ way so as to automate similarity selection in an application
-- Discern strong and weak subjects for a user.
+- Discuss discerning strong and weak subjects for a user
+  - How to deliver the most "helpful" study materials
+  - Associative Database --> Extrapolative Learning

 ### **DATA**
-I have a collection of 10,000 flash cards, composed of questions and answers, compiled by students of data science, ml, and statistics.
-There are many more cards available, and, if need be, I can include other subjects.
-The data are collected from three sources:
+3 collections of ~12,000 each, flash cards.
+These are divided into 3 general categories:
+- Data Science
+- Biology
+- History

+#### Each "card" is composed of a question and an answer.

+The data sets are compiled from three sources:
 - AnkiWeb
 - Quizlet
 - My own collection

-#### A single entry is composed of a question and answer.

 ### **PROJECT PROGRESSION Minimum Viable Product:**
 1. Create data cleaning pipeline.